 Take a quick tour of the Clinical Faculty and Preceptor Academy (CFPA 101), a free, self-paced training designed to prepare nurses for preceptor and clinical faculty roles.
 This video highlights the course structure, interactive modules, and key features that make CFPA 101 an accessible and practical resource for professional growth.
 See how the asynchronous format makes it easy for nurses to build skills anytime, anywhere.

-If you have CFPA specific questions or need assistance accessing CFPA 101, please email
+If you have CFPA specific questions or need assistance accessing CFPA 101 or 201, please email .

 The Clinical Faculty and Preceptor Advisory Board is supported by the Health Resources and Services Administration (HRSA) of the U.S. Department of Health and Human Services (HHS) as part of an award totaling $4 million dollars with no percentage financed with non-governmental sources.
 The contents are those of the author(s) and do not necessarily represent the official views of, nor an endorsement, by HRSA, HHS or the U.S. Government.